-Is the Year of the Dog going to be your career’s lucky year?
+Is the Year of the Pig going to be your career’s lucky year?
 In addition to updating your CV, you’ll want to start thinking about how to approach the interview process.
 We’ve had our fair share of interviews, with experience sitting on both sides of the table.
 We also spoke to Kimberly Arth, Co-Founder of Pivot, the Hong Kong-based recruiting firm that connects professional women with project, contract, and short-term opportunities.
 Here are five of our top tips to help you head into your next interview with the confidence to really wow them.

 First Impressions Count

-In a perfect world it wouldn’t matter what you look like, what you wear, or anything other than your skill set.
+In a perfect world, it wouldn’t matter what you look like, what you wear, or anything other than your skill set.
 However, we know that you need to get in the door to be able to wow them, and the evaluation starts the second your interviewer lays eyes on you.
 First impressions are all about the details – you want to appear thoughtful, detail-oriented, and considerate of others.
-This starts with arriving on time (this means aiming to be checked in with reception at least 5-10 minutes ahead of the interview), offering a strong handshake (no weird half shakes or floppy, sweaty hands), dressing up (as appropriate, based on the industry), being pulled together (now isn’t the time to eek a third week out of your peeling soft gel mani), and making good eye contact.
+This starts with arriving on time (this means aiming to be checked in with reception at least five to 10 minutes ahead of the interview), offering a strong handshake (no weird half shakes or floppy, sweaty hands), dressing up (as appropriate, based on the industry), being pulled together (now isn’t the time to eek a third week out of your peeling soft gel mani), and making good eye contact.
 This shouldn’t be daunting – you just want to look polished and like you care enough to be well presented.

 Know Your Stuff